chriswu99aaa/shuaimin_blog/_posts/2022-08-19-Dive-In-Deep-Learning-Note.md

 4. flip, cut, color chaning

+## Fine Tuning

+Lower layers are more general such edges, and upper layers are more relevant to objects.

+It gets the pre-trained model from lager datasets, so that the model on the targeted dataset can be initialized better.

+Pre-trained model is faster and more acurates.
+The quality of pre-trained model is important, so you need to train on good data set

+## Object Detection

+To detect interested objects in images, and use bounding box to bind these objects.

+Bounding Box: it uses two pairs of x and y to show the box

+### Anchor Box

+It generates several anchor boxes, and predicts whether the objects is contained in any box.
+If yes, how far does the anchor box deviats from the true binding box?

+Anchor Box is the main algorithms for object detection

+Intersection over Union (IoU)

+$$
+J(A,B) = \frac{A \cap B}{A \cup B}
+$$

+This value is called Jacquard Index, and it indicates the similarity between two anchors

+Most of anchors are negative anchors, which are the background.
+This will cost   a lot of non-relevant anchor box.

+For every anchor box, either it's a negative sample or it relates to a ground truth bounding box.

+The anchor boxes will be generated every time when a new image read in.
+We need to aware the capacity of memory

+#### Non Maximum Suspension (NMS)

+NMS will merge similar predictions.
+One prediction will either merged for remained.

+Those anchor with IoU value higher than a threashold will be merged, and repeat the above process until the output is clean.

+*Question:*

+* How to determine the threashold value?
+Because it's possible after all anchor with IoU values higher than the threashold removed, there still exists anchor with IoU lower than the threashold.
+* How to understand the code for generating the anchor box?
+* Do we have better way to generate anchor box?
+Find out if we have any papers.

 ## Question

 1. I am wondering how we start from begining to finish the whole project.
 Let's watch a competition video
 2. How to utilize the most of the hardware in training.
 Watch the training video.

+## Progress

+2022/11/14

+Today I went through ResNet, Batch Normalization, Fine Tuning, Data Augmentation.
+Next part I will continue object detection video and reading part.